 (k) recruitment service providers based in the UK;

-5.1.5 Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) based in the UK where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be permitted or required by law.
+5.1.5.
+Other third parties (including professional advisers): any other third parties (including legal or other advisors, regulatory authorities, courts, law enforcement agencies and government agencies) based in the UK where necessary to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or for the purposes of public health or where such disclosure may be permitted or required by law.

-6.8 Spektrix Cookies are essential to the running of the website and are outside the scope of Cookie Regulations.
-They are either “Session” or “Authentiication” cookies as described below:
+6.8.
+Spektrix Cookies are essential to the running of the website and are outside the scope of Cookie Regulations.
+They are either “Session” or “Authentication” cookies as described below: